Last Updated: August 23, 2024

 Additionally, we’re big advocates of the “Campaign Content” field too.
 You can use this field to further differentiate between links from the same campaign.
 To see this data in Google Analytics, look for the “Ad Content” dimension.

-DO Use the Built-In Minify Feature in Google’s Campaign URL Builder
+Do Use the Built-In Minify Feature in Google’s Campaign URL Builder

 Sharing the generated campaign URL in a hyperlink is easy, after all it doesn’t matter how long the link is.
 But when you’re displaying the URL, the link can look unruly with the UTM tag tacked on the end, which is where the “Convert URL to Short Link” option comes in handy.